scopalaffairs/near_recommender/README.md

 ### Introduction

-NEAR Social is a social network that is developed on the NEAR Blockchain where users log in using their NEAR wallet address.
-Every action they take (post, follows, likes or profile updates) is broadcasted as a blockchain transaction and saved in the public ledger.
-The data belongs to the users and developers can create open-source apps called widgets to extend the platform's functionality in a permissionless way.
+NEAR Social is a blockchain-based social network where users log in with their NEAR wallet address.
+All user actions, such as posting, following, liking, and updating their profile, are recorded on the public ledger as blockchain transactions.
+Users own their data, and developers can create permissionless open-source apps, known as widgets, to expand the platform's capabilities.

 ### Task

-Our task was to create a user recommendation system that would enable users to connect with similar minded people and make the network grow.
-For that, we had to design a system that took into account the different on-chain data available for each user.
-We used 4 different recommendation algorithms following the architectural overview below:
+Our objective was to develop a user recommendation system that fosters network growth by connecting users with similar interests.
+To achieve this, we designed a system that utilizes on-chain data for each user.
+We employed four distinct recommendation algorithms, as illustrated in the architectural overview below:

 - Top trending users
 - Friends of friends